2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ![BTC204](assets/fr/094.webp)

-In this example, although transaction B offers a higher total fee, miners will prefer transaction A, as it provides a better ratio between the fee and the weight.
+In this example, although transaction B offers a higher total fee, miners will prefer transaction A, as it provides a better fee-to-weight ratio.
 Here's the calculation for each transaction, expressed in sats per virtual byte (sat/vB):

 ```text
 TXA: 1994 / 141 = 14 sats/vB